Checkmk/checkmk/README.md

-# Check\_MK - Your complete IT monitoring solution
+# Checkmk - Your complete IT monitoring solution

-Check\_MK is available in several editions.
-The Check\_MK Raw Edition is free and 100% open-source.
-The Check\_MK Enterprise Edition includes several additional features and professional support from the authors, billed annually.
+Checkmk is available in several editions.
+The Checkmk Raw Edition is free and 100% open-source.
+The Checkmk Enterprise Edition includes several additional features and professional support from the authors, billed annually.
 A demo version is freely available for testing the Enterprise Edition in a non-production environment.

-Check\_MK can be installed on Linux servers via DEB and RPM packages found on our [downloads page](https://mathias-kettner.com/download.php).
+Checkmk can be installed on Linux servers via DEB and RPM packages found on our [downloads page](https://mathias-kettner.com/download.php).
 The Enterprise Edition is also available as a virtual or physical appliance.
-The following short installation guides show how you can easily set up Check\_MK and begin monitoring.
+The following short installation guides show how you can easily set up Checkmk and begin monitoring.

 Please visit our [website](https://mathias-kettner.com/check_mk.html) for more